jump-dev/MathOptInterface.jl/docs/src/tutorials/mathprogbase.md

 ## Transitioning a solver interface

-Writing a solver interface in MathOptInterface is more work than the equivalent interface in MathProgBase.
+MathOptInterface is more extensive than MathProgBase which may make its implementation seem daunting at first.
+There are however numerous utilities in MathOptInterface that should hopefully make the implementation as simple or simpler than MathProgBase.

 For more information, read [Implementing a solver interface](@ref).